-Below I’ve listed some of the popular Philippines street food that are worth trying out when you visit the country.
+Below I’ve listed some of the most popular Philippines street food that are worth trying out when you visit the country.
 Be prepared by taking the list with you when you go.

 Here’s a great collage of how to eat Balut from Anna Garcia via Flickr (CC2.0)

 Beware though, barbecue in the Philippines is definitely different from what you probably are used to.
-Eating barbecue in the Philippines could pass as a challenge in Fear Factor.
+Oftentimes, eating barbecued meat in the Philippines could pass as a challenge on Fear Factor.
 From pigs’ intestines, blood, and ears, to chickens’ feet, head, and heart, they don’t waste any parts of the animal.

 Fish Ball, Squid Ball, and Kikiam

 The dipping sauce also plays a big part in its overall taste.
 The sauce is available in sweet, sweet and spicy, and vinegar mixture, usually with chopped onion, pepper, and other spices.

 This is definitely my favorite!
-Cheap and delicious, these are plantains or cooking bananas rolled in brown sugar, sometimes added with a strip of jackfruit and wrapped in lumpia wrapper, then deep-fried in vegetable oil.
+Cheap and delicious, turon are plantains or cooking bananas rolled in brown sugar, sometimes with a strip of jackfruit, wrapped in lumpia wrapper, then deep-fried in vegetable oil.
 They are amazingly delicious.

-Chicharon is the same as the Chicharrón or Chicharrónes that are also common in Latin countries.
-This is not surprising, given that aside from Chinese influence, the food in the Philippines will also remind you of Spanish dishes, as the country was colonized by Spaniards for more than 300 years.
+Chicharon is the same as the Chicharrón or Chicharrónes that are also common in Latin countries, like in Peruvian cuisine.
+This is not surprising, given that along from a Chinese influence, the food of the Philippines will also remind you of Spanish dishes, as the country was colonized by Spaniards for more than 300 years.

-Basically, sago at gulaman, or tapioca and gelatin in English, are sweet drinks with tapioca and cubed gelatin.
+Basically, sago at gulaman, or tapioca and gelatin in English, is a sweet drinks with crushed ice, tapioca and cubed gelatin.
 In a hot tropical country, like the Philippines, where it is sunny 70% of the year, this sweet, colorful drink is a perfect refreshment that will help you survive the hot weather.

 Filipinos love eating.
 In fact, they also like seeing other people eating that when you visit their household, the first question you will get is, “Have you already eaten?”

 If not, prepare your appetite for some culinary adventure, as they don’t like food being left on the table!
 Aside from having some of the best beaches in the world and endless things to do, street foods in the Philippines are very interesting and worth trying out.
 Hopefully, this list guides you in finding which delicacies to try on your trip.

 Have you been?
 What were your favorite street foods in the Philippines that you tried?
 If you have other question regarding this topic, don’t hesitate to leave a comment in the box below.

 ABOUT THE AUTHOR